jorgenhw/language_analytics_final_project/README.md

 bash setup.sh
 ```

+## The internals of the scripts
+Fill out this (should touch upon the use of gpt-3 and textdescriptives)

 ## Your options in the script

 Once you run ```setup.sh``` the remainder of the script is controlled via the command line.

 When prompted, the user can select whether to work with an article from The Guardian of his/her own choice, or to work with the latest The Guardian Briefing.